-Welcome to the sixth consecutive year of the AAA – the one-woman award ceremony where the dress code doesn’t matter, the tickets are free, and the results are guaranteed to be 100% objective.
+Welcome to the lucky seventh consecutive year of the AAA – the one-woman award ceremony where the tickets are free, the dress code is homeware casual, and the results are guaranteed to be as subjective as they come.

 And now, on with the show!

 Generally speaking, while I do like BL anime, I also find it difficult reconciling my love of the genre with its fairly abysmal track record when it comes to some of its most prevalent tropes – namely, rape and sexual abuse being portrayed as sexy and/or romantic.
 To my absolute joy, Given not only steers entirely clear of this, but is a genuinely excellent – yes, excellent – show in its own right, and one that only goes from strength to strength with every episode.
 Comedy, romance, drama, you name it and Given does it both well and totally believably.
 Hell, even the music is good, and we all know how rare that usually is, especially (ironically enough) in anime centered that very thing.
 Episode 9 gave me actual goosebumps.